 What causes gynecomastia in teens?

-There can be a number of factors that can cause gynecomastia in men and teens, however, the exact cause can be difficult to determine.
+Several factors can cause gynecomastia in men and teens; however, the exact cause can be difficult to determine.
 Most cases of gynecomastia are no fault of the patient and run in families being genetic.
 Some factors that are felt to contribute to gynecomastia are as follows:

 - An injury to the testicles which make testosterone or disease affecting it.